If you use interpreters in Video Call consultations, Video Call is flexible with regard to the workflow that will best suit your clinic/s.

 On demand interpreter examples

-There are examples such as the 2M Lingo app outlined below that can work with Video Call.
+There are examples such as the 2M lingo™ app outlined below that can work with Video Call.

-To use the 2M language services app in your clinic/s, your service will need to have an existing account with 2M, set up to suit the clinic needs.
-Next, your clinic administrator or telehealth manager can request the 2M Lingo app using our request form on this page.
+To use the 2M Language Services app in your clinic/s, your service will need to have an existing account with 2M, set up to suit the clinic needs.
+Next, your clinic administrator or telehealth manager can request the 2M lingo™ app using our request form on this page.
 Once you have the app added to your clinic, health service providers will see an option to add an on demand interpreter to their current Video Call, as required.

-Once your clinic administrator has requested the app and it is activated in your clinic, follow the steps below to invite an on demand interpreter to a Video Call:
+Once your clinic administrator has requested the 2M lingo™ app and it is activated in your clinic, follow the steps below to invite an on demand interpreter to a Video Call:

 |The app will now connect you with an appropriate interpreter based on your selections.

-Once the interpreter clicks on their invitation link, they will come directly into the current video call as a participant.
+Once the interpreter clicks on their invitation link, they will join the current Video Call as a participant.

-If interpreters will be arriving in the waiting area to be added to a Video Call, you can specify with the interpreter service the information you need the interpreter to provide as they start the call.
-It is helpful if they provide their name, the patient's name and the language they will be interpreting as well as their phone number.
-This way the healthservice provider can clearly see who they are and will know which patient's call to add them to.
-There are a couple of ways to do this using the entry fields for the caller when they start a video call:
+If the interpreter will be arriving in the clinic waiting area to be added to the Video Call, you can specify with the interpreter service the information you need them to provide as they start the call.
+It is helpful if they provide the interpreter's name, the patient's name and the language they will be interpreting as well as their phone number.
+This way the health service provider can clearly see who they are and will know which patient's call to add them to.
+There are a couple of ways to do this using the entry fields for the caller when they start a Video Call: